In times of trouble, confusion, murkiness, tumult, chaos, despair, feelings of everything is lost.

 They provide cancer screenings that tens of thousands of women and men rely on.

-So what is your answer to that?
+So what is your answer to that, huh?

-We are uh planning on defunding Planned Parenthood through this legislation, but we are not decreasing the dollars that are available for those very important screenings and other services offered to women and to men, as you mentioned.
+My answer to that is yes, we are planning on defunding Planned Parenthood through this legislation, but we are not decreasing the dollars that are available for those very important screenings and other services offered to women and to men, as you mentioned.

 That money can be applied for by other facilities such as hospitals and community health centers.